Chart Color Schemes

 Berrimah features high concentrations of group households, with a higher-than-average median household size

 Family households account for 76.9% of all households, including 39.5% couples with children, 24.8% couples without children, and 8.5% single parent families.
-Non-family households make up the remaining 23.1%, with lone person households at 20.3% and group households comprising 4.6%.
+Non-family households constitute the remaining 23.1%, with lone person households at 20.3% and group households comprising 4.6% of the total.
 The median household size is 2.8 people, which is larger than the Greater Darwin average of 2.7.

 Frequently Asked Questions - Households